 The Doctor of Ministry is the most advanced degree for professionals working in ministry.
 The course and project work often is interdisciplinary in nature and usually involves applied exercises including integral research and writing.
 A significant portion of the program's requirements is to be met in the setting of the applicant's ministry rather than in residence.
 Bethel Seminary has developed two unique and distinct offerings within our Doctor of Ministry degree program: self-directed and cohort-based Doctor of Ministry programs.
+For complete admission requirements for the Doctor of Ministry program, please refer to the "Doctor of Ministry (p.
+136)" page under the Admissions section of this catalog.

 Self-Directed Doctor of Ministry (p.
-76)
+75)